-- (b) propose suitable remediation methods for treating contaminants to the level below DIV or first EBS level, whichever less stringent and submit to JTC for review.
-EBS Consultant shall highlight any incompliance to the target level/ standard for remediation of contaminated sites in the remediation proposal.
-Nonetheless, JTC acceptance on the proposed remediation method does not relieve EBS consultant's responsibilities and compliances to the required target level/ standard for remediation. - (c) conduct the remediation based on the proposed method.
+- (a) establish the extent of the contamination (in terms of the area and depth) to size up the scope of work.
+The extent of the contamination shall be proven using the accredited laboratory and agreed by JTC prior to remediation.
+While field-based analytics such as handheld scanner or field test kits could be adopted for preliminary data, the extent of contamination shall be established with sampling and laboratory analysis from accredited laboratory. - (b) propose suitable remediation methods for treating contaminants to the level below DIV or first ESA level, whichever less stringent and submit to JTC for review.
+ESA Consultant shall highlight any non-compliance to the target level/ standard for remediation of contaminated sites in the remediation proposal.
+Nonetheless, JTC acceptance on the proposed remediation method does not relieve ESA consultant's responsibilities and compliances to the required target level/ standard for remediation. - (c) conduct the remediation based on the proposed method.
 After decontamination is completed, conduct retest at the same locations of the affected boreholes to ascertain if the remediation met the standard required.
 When conducting retest of the affected boreholes, there is a need to retest all the contaminants instead of the exceeded contaminants only.
-The new EBS values will supersede the previous EBS values as the exit EBS for the site. - (d) submit the revised complete EBS report that includes but not limited to the remediation report, laboratory results and certification of remediation.
+In case of uncertainty in value.
+The new ESA values will supersede the previous ESA values as the exit ESA for the site.